jasonpecor/sequence/README.md

 seq([func4, func5, func6]).repeat(3);

 ```
+It's important to note that ```seq()``` is a shortcut which creates a Sequence, wraps it in a Sequencer, and returns that Sequencer to be run or repeated.
+For more details, see *Reusing Sequences*.

 ###Callbacks
 Pass in callbacks for when a sequence completes, or for when a sequence ends without completing.